FoldoutCouch/Crypto/README.md

 This was a small project thrown together to help solve a combinatorics problem.

-The task was to decode some text which was encoded using a reverse keyword encoding.
+The task was to decode some text which was encoded using a reverse keyword transpose encoding.

 In particular we knew that it was polyalphabetic and that two keywords were used.